A story about four generations

 In 1910 he emigrated to Switzerland with his family to establish a specialist shop in Zug, which was to last for three generations and for almost 100 years.

-Like his father, Josef Rogel Junior learned the trade of watchmaker and optician.
-To further his education, he took a job in Rome.
-However, he returned to Zug after his father's death to continue his parents' business in 1927.
-He was to run the business successfully for almost forty years before handing it over to Peter's father in 1967.
+Like his father, Josef Rogel Junior trained as a watchmaker and optician.
+He took up a position in Rome to further his education.
+However, he returned to Zug after his father's death to continue running his parents' business in 1927.
+He successfully managed the business for almost forty years before handing it over to Peter Rogel's father in 1967.

 Josef Rogel Junior in Rome, around 1925